 Avoid Taking These Shortcuts

-Don't overstuff flat rate mailers.
-Some sellers actually brag on YouTube about how much they can stuff into a flat rate mailer.
+- Don't overstuff flat-rate mailers.
+Some sellers brag on YouTube about how much they can stuff into a flat-rate mailer.
 Not a good idea.
 Yes, if it fits it ships, but you shouldn't be cramming items into the padded mailers.
 These mailers can burst open when overstuffed.
-Use good judgment when placing items into padded flat rate mailers.
-Flat rate mailers are free on the USPS website and the padded ones are great for clothing, smaller shoes, and items that are not breakable.
-(Even though they are padded, it isn't a good idea to ship fragile items in padded mailers.)
+Use good judgment when placing items into padded flat-rate mailers.
+Flat-rate mailers are free on the USPS website, and the padded ones are great for clothing, smaller shoes, and items that are not breakable.
+However, even though the mailers are padded, it isn't a good idea to ship fragile items in these.

 Try These Clever Hacks

-Pool noodles.
+- Pool noodles.
 Yes, those long styrofoam things your kids play with in the pool.
 They are lightweight and cushion well.
 These are great for putting around the edges of frames or round items like pizza stones.
 Just slice them longwise and slip them over the outer edges of framed artwork, needlework, or other framed items.
 You can even chop them up into slices and use like packing peanuts as filler.
-Here is a great video on clever ways to use pool noodles as packing material.

-Egg cartons.
+- Egg cartons.
 Use clean egg cartons as dunnage to cushion breakable items.
-Line the bottom of the box with egg cartons, nest the breakable item in the middle of the box, and line the sides and top with more egg cartons.
+Line, the bottom of the box with egg cartons, nest the breakable item in the middle of the box, and line the sides and top with more egg cartons.
 This provides an excellent inexpensive cushion and keeps items from moving around in the box.
-Egg cartons are free - save your own and ask your friends, family, neighbors, and co-workers to save theirs too.
-If you get too many egg cartons, you can actually sell the cartons for good money on eBay.
+Egg cartons are free; save your own and ask your friends, family, neighbors, and co-workers to save theirs too.
+If you get too many egg cartons, you can sell the cartons for good money on eBay.

-Make sure to use eBay's shipping workflow to ship your items.
-Tracking is automatically uploaded so the customer always knows the progress of his package in transit.
-Sellers also receive a shipping discount so that definitely helps our bottom line.
+- Make sure to use eBay's shipping workflow to ship your items.
+Tracking is automatically uploaded, so the customer always knows the progress of his package in transit.
+Sellers also receive a shipping discount, which definitely helps your bottom line.